build-on-aws/content/posts/building-agent-aws/index.md

 <class 'PIL.PngImagePlugin.PngImageFile'>
 ```

+In this output, the agent explains the tool it plans to use, generates the code to create the requested architectural diagram, and finally, returns the result—an image.

 ![Agent AWS creates a diagram](images/diagram_example.png)

 The code for the app is [here](https://github.com/aws-banjo/building-aws-agent/blob/main/agent_aws_st.py).

 ## Conclusion

-Throughout this post, I've taken you through the process of building an AWS Solution Architect Agent, leveraging HuggingFace Transformers and different foundation models for purpose-built tools.
-The potential of Generative AI Agents is immense and we've just scratched the surface.
-Agent AWS is just the beginning, and there's much more that can be achieved within the agent/tool framework.
-Now go build!!!!
+Throughout this blog post, we've embarked on an exciting journey, harnessing the power of Generative AI to construct an AWS Solution Architect Agent.
+Employing HuggingFace Transformers and an array of foundational models, we've created purpose-built tools that have shaped a virtual Solution Architect - "Agent AWS".

+However, it's crucial to note that this doesn't replace the role of a Solution Architect.
+Instead, it enhances builders with an invaluable tool that can help streamline workflows.

+The potential of Generative AI Agents, as demonstrated by our Agent AWS, is vast, and we've merely begun to explore its capabilities.
+This exploration is our opening act, a stepping stone into an exciting era where AI-driven tools augment our abilities and revolutionize how we build solutions.

+Remember, this is not an endpoint but a launchpad.
+The agent/tool framework is a wellspring of opportunities waiting to be tapped.
+Equipped with this knowledge, let's embrace this thrilling journey.
+There's a lot more we can achieve.
+Now go build!

 ## About the Author